neovim/nvimdev.nvim/README.md

 - Configures Neomake's luacheck maker to use the version from the `.deps` directory, if it is not available otherwise.
 - Filetype settings appropriate for Neovim's source code.
+- Hook into [vim-projectionist]: configure alternate files for the ".vim-src" directory, and a command to diff against the same file in Vim.

 ## Why?